 Months of entry

-The Petroleum Geoscience programme is a unique programme in subsurface geoscience and exploration offered by Heriot-Watt University.
+The Applied Petroleum Geoscience programme is a unique programme in subsurface geoscience and exploration offered by Heriot-Watt University.
 The programme provides participants with a thorough training in aspects of subsurface geology, geophysics and geo-engineering, relating to the exploration, appraisal and development of subsurface resources.

-The Petroleum Geoscience MSc is deliberately intensive, typically consisting of working a full five days per week of lectures and practical work, including labs or tutorial exercises.
+The Applied Petroleum Geoscience MSc is deliberately intensive, typically consisting of working a full five days per week of lectures and practical work, including labs or tutorial exercises.
 Project work, both as groups and individually, is part of the programme.
 Two fieldtrips are a permanent part of the course, the second as part of the Wessex Basin Team Project which aims to integrate basin scale and reservoir scale exploration tasks, similar to those that students will encounter working in Oil and Gas employment.

 The programme is accredited by the Institute of Materials, Minerals and Mining (IMMM) and Energy Institute (EI).